DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Beechcraft 1900 D, for group flights of less than 20 people

-The Beechcraft 1900 D can accommodate 19 passengers and is the ideal aircraft for domestic scheduled flights.
-It is one of the only aircraft on the market capable of carrying more than 15 passengers and can land on short runways.
-In addition, the aircraft’s cabin can be modified to accommodate up to 6 stretchers for medical evacuation.
+With room for 19 passengers, the Beechcraft 1900 D is the ideal aircraft for domestic flights.
+It is one of the only aircraft on the market capable of carrying more than 15 passengers and landing on short runways.
+What’s more, the aircraft’s cabin can be modified to accommodate up to 6 stretchers for medical evacuation.
 Air freight is also possible with this turboprop.

 Price example

-Fokker 50, for flights of more than 20 persons
+Fokker 50, for flights of more than 20 people

-As an airliner with a capacity of up to 50 passengers, the Fokker 50 is the perfect answer to the needs of group and sports team transport.
-This aircraft offers optimal flight conditions with large windows and a cabin height of 1.97 metres.
-In addition, the interior of the aircraft can be transformed into a VIP configuration to offer an exclusive flight experience to passengers.
+An airliner capable of carrying up to 50 passengers, the Fokker 50 is ideal for transporting groups and sports teams.
+This aircraft offers optimum flying conditions, with large windows and a cabin height of 1.97 meters.
+What’s more, the aircraft’s interior can be transformed into a VIP configuration to offer passengers an exclusive flying experience.

 Price example